eclipse-archived/ceylon-lang.org/documentation/1.0/tour/sequences.md

 # #{page.title}

-This is the fifth leg of the Tour of Ceylon.
+This is the sixth leg of the Tour of Ceylon.
 In the [previous leg](../anonymous-member-classes) we covered anonymous classes and member classes.
 Now we're going to look at *sequences*.

 ## Sequences